 In 2012 Alexander Boroda, the FJCR President, and Berl Lazar, the chief rabbi of Russia, initiated the opening of the Jewish Museum and Tolerance Center.

 Alexander Moiseyevich Boroda is the Jewish Museum and Tolerance Center Director General.

-Married, father of five children.
+Married, father of seven children.